- The clfs.sys error is often the result of severe problems with the driver software or with your computer's hardware.

 Usually, when your system registries are damaged in any way, thus getting the clfs.sys blue screen, a virus, or a malware infection might cause the error message.

 After the scan is completed, reboot the Windows 10 computer.
 Then, check and see if you still get the same clfs.sys error message.

 - Press the Windows Key + S.

-- Then, type Device Manager.
+- Then, type Device Manager and select the utility.

-All you have to do is click a couple of times, and the program will do the rest.
+You must click a couple of times, and the program will do the rest.
 This includes scanning your hardware and software for newer versions of compatible drivers and installing them.

 More so, using a dedicated driver update tool will enhance your PC performance at maximum due to renewed device drivers.